-There are several different ways that security safes may be secured to a fixed object:
+There are several different ways that burglary safes may be secured to a fixed object:

 - Class C. Class C safes are similar to Class B safes, except that they are constructed of even thicker steel.
 Class C safes have doors that are constructed of a minimum of 1" of steel.
 The body of these safes is constructed of a minimum of 1/2" steel.

 - TL-15/TL-30+.
-Rarely used in residential applications, tool-rated safes, such as TL-15 and TL-30 rated safes, are designed to resist sophisticated burglary attempts for short periods of time.
+Rarely used in residential applications, tool-rated safes, such as TL-15 and TL-30 rated safes, are designed to resist sophisticated burglary attempts.

 - Dial combination Lock with a Companion Key Lock.
 A safe with this type of lock has a dial combination lock with a separate key lock.
 To open the safe, you need to dial the combination correctly and then use the companion key to open the safe.
 If the safe has a Group II dial combination lock, the combination can be changed by a technician.
 If the safe has a proprietary dial, in general the combination cannot be changed.